 There is a strong Italian influence throughout Croatia (most noticeable in Istria) – so both pizzas and pastas are phenomenal.

-Fresh fish is a regional specialty (especially in Dalmatia).
-We highly recommend trying fresh-caught fish from the Adriatic Sea during your trip.
+Fresh seafood is a regional specialty (especially in Dalmatia).
+We highly recommend trying fresh-caught fish from the Adriatic during your trip.
 Black risotto with cuttlefish (squid) is another Croatian must-try dish.

 Inexpensive Croatian fast foods are cevapi (minced meat sausages served in bread with red pepper sauce (ajvar), onions and cream), burek (a hearty meat- or cheese-filled pastry) and pljeskavica (an overflowing meat sandwich similar to a burger).

 There is a long history of wine production in Croatia dating back 2,500 years to Ancient Greek settlers.
-Sipping locally produced wine should definitely be included in your Croatia Itinerary!
+There’s 2 wine regions; Continental (mostly whites, like Grasevina) and Coastal (mostly reds, like Plavac Mali).

-Local beer bars are popping up in cities and towns across Croatia.
-In Split, look for Little Beer Shop, the Daltonist and Leopold’s.
-Around Dubrovnik, find Dubrovnik Beer Co. near the Gruz Port and Glam Cafe in the Old Town.
+Local craft beer bars are popping up in cities and towns across Croatia.
+In Split, look for Mandrill and Leopold’s.

 The best way to get around Croatia depends on how you prefer to travel, the amount of time you have and where you are coming from.

 Using our guide as a Croatia driving itinerary is an excellent way to experience the country.
-Renting a car in Croatia allows the most freedom to explore, but there are also some downsides.
+Renting a car allows the most freedom to explore, but there are also some downsides.

-All of the mainland destinations on our 2-week Croatia Itinerary can be reached via bus.
+Otherwise, all of the mainland destinations can be reached via bus.
 The Dalmatian Islands are well connected via Car Ferries and Catamarans operated by either Jadrolinija or Krilo.

 On our many trips to Croatia, we have always traveled by public transportation.
-Bus travel is widely used, so there are ample routes.
-Generally speaking, bus and ferry tickets are affordable in Croatia.
+Generally speaking, bus and ferry tickets are affordable, but there’s still a few things to be aware of.

 What To Pack for Croatia